 Medicine and prescription drugs are hazardous and unless specifically stated on the packaging, should not be put in the trash, recycling, or composting bin or flushed or poured down drains.
 Sharps should be placed in FDA approved sharps containers and brought to a location that accepts sharps.
 Read more about proper sharps disposal.

-- Dispose of your unneeded drugs for free at over 70 local pharmacies, hospitals, and law enforcement sites across Alameda County.
+- Drop-off your unneeded drugs at self-serve kiosks for free at over 70 local pharmacies, hospitals, and law enforcement sites across Alameda County, Palo Alto, and Contra Costa County.

 - Get a prepaid Mail-Back envelope sent to your home—call Med-Project 1 (844) 633-7765 or request one online.